 How do I obtain a LIM?

-LIM application forms are available for download here - they are also available at any Tararua District Council Service Centre or they can be posted, faxed or emailed to you.
+LIM application forms are available for download here (88KB pdf) - they are also available at any Tararua District Council Service Centre or they can be posted, faxed or emailed to you.
 You should forward your completed application along with the appropriate fee to the Council.

 When will I receive the LIM?

 Providing all the necessary information is supplied with your application, the LIM will be prepared within 10 working days and forwarded to you as quickly as possible.
 The final LIM will be a provided electronically by email and the original hardcopy posted.

 LIM report fee charges are dependent on the zoning of the property as per our District Plan.

 To find out the zoning of the property you are requesting a LIM for, please refer to the Zoning Information module in our Online Maps.
 Alternatively, you can contact any Tararua District Council Service Centre for further information.